This vegan gnocchi recipe is so tasty and delicious and uses no animal products at all!

 As someone with Italian grandparents, I have had my fair share of gnocchi and a the majority of gnocchi that I’ve had has been made with eggs and various other animal products.

-This vegan gnocchi recipe is so pillowy and soft and is some of the easiest pasta to make at home so if you are new to pasta making, never fear!
+This eggless gnocchi recipe is so pillowy and soft and is some of the easiest pasta to make at home so if you are new to pasta making, never fear!

-Believe it or not, making your own homemade gnocchi is actually pretty easy and almost fail safe as there are just a few ingredients that you need.
+Believe it or not, making homemade gnocchi recipe vegan at home is actually pretty easy and almost fail-safe as there are just a few ingredients that you need.

 I will even go so far as saying that making vegan gnocchi can be done quickly if you are in a rush or it is a weeknight.